-The survey results suggested that giving volcanic ash concentration information in addition to the location of the outermost extent of the volcanic ash made the respondents more risk-averse 462 in high-risk decisions and more risk-seeking in low-risk decisions.
-In an open-ended follow up 463 question, respondents asked for further information more often when only given the outermost extent of the volcanic ash than when provided with ash concentration information.
-One of the 465 main concerns respondents representing operations raised during the discussion at the end of the 466 workshop was airline traffic disruption due to volcanic ash eruptions.
-Airlines want to maintain 467 their high levels of safety while reducing the number of flight cancellations and diversions.
-In 468 that context, our results suggest that providing volcanic ash concentration information is useful 469 to operations because it encourages decisions to fly through safe volcanic ash concentrations and 470 discourages decisions to fly through higher, potentially dangerous volcanic ash concentrations 471 for aircraft.
-Providing more forecast information (specifically, providing probabilistic forecast 472 information) had similar effects in other decision-making studies (e.g., Joslyn et al. 2007; Nadav-473 Greenberg and Joslyn 2009; Roulston and Kaplan 2009; Joslyn and LeClerc 2012).
-Similarly, providing probabilistic contours graphically in tornado warnings increased protective action in the 475 highest probability areas when compared with a polygon only (Ash et al. 2014).
-476
+The survey results suggested that giving volcanic ash concentration information in addition to the location of the outermost extent of the volcanic ash made the respondents more risk averse in high-risk decisions and more risk seeking in low-risk decisions.
+In an openended follow-up question, respondents asked for further information more often when given only the outermost extent of the volcanic ash than when provided with ash concentration information.
+One of the main concerns respondents representing operations raised during the discussion at the end of the workshop was airline traffic disruption due to volcanic ash eruptions.
+Airlines want to maintain their high levels of safety while reducing the number of flight cancellations and diversions.
+In that context, our results suggest that providing volcanic ash concentration information is useful to operations because it encourages decisions to fly through safe volcanic ash concentrations and discourages decisions to fly through higher, potentially dangerous volcanic ash concentrations for aircraft.
+Providing more forecast information (specifically, providing probabilistic forecast information) had similar effects in other decision-making studies (e.g., Joslyn et al. 2007; Nadav-Greenberg and Joslyn 2009; Roulston and Kaplan 2009; Joslyn and LeClerc 2012).
+Similarly, providing probabilistic contours graphically in tornado warnings increased protective action in the highest-probability areas when compared with a polygon only (Ash et al. 2014).

 Although ash concentration information seemed to improve the respondents' decisions, providing conflicting volcanic ash concentration forecasts, which can be the case in operations when multiple VAACs are producing forecasts on the same eruption, had the opposite effect.
-Given two conflicting forecasts, respondents' decisions were more risk-seeking in high-risk situations compared with high-risk decisions given a single forecast.
+Given two conflicting forecasts, respondents' decisions were more risk seeking in high-risk situations compared with high-risk decisions given a single forecast.
 Respondents were also less confident in their decisions when given conflicting forecasts and asked for more information more often than when given a single forecast.
-However, during the discussion at the end of the workshop, one respondent representing operations said their company uses both the official VAAC forecasts as 484 well as proprietary volcanic ash forecasts.
-If these two forecasts differ, the respondent said they 485 would only ever increase their no-fly zones, never decrease them.
+However, during the discussion at the end of the workshop, one respondent representing operations said the respondent's company uses both the official VAAC forecasts and proprietary volcanic ash forecasts.
+If these two forecasts differ, the respondent said they would only ever increase the company's no-fly zones, never decrease them.
 This comment is not supported by the quantitative results from the survey.
-The action of seeking multiple sources to confirm 487 decisions occurred with stakeholders in flash flooding as well (Morss et al. 2015).
-Seeking mul-488 tiple sources, however, puts decision makers at risk of confirmation bias (preferring information 489 that supports their previously held beliefs, e.g., Jonas et al. 2001).
-Further research into decision making given conflicting information is necessary, especially since stakeholders facing different 491 hazards similarly seek multiple forecasts.
+The action of seeking multiple sources to confirm decisions occurred with stakeholders in flash flooding as well (Morss et al. 2015).
+Seeking multiple sources, however, puts decisionmakers at risk of confirmation bias (preferring information that supports their previously held beliefs; e.g., Jonas et al. 2001).
+Further research into decision-making given conflicting information is necessary, especially since stakeholders facing different hazards similarly seek multiple forecasts.

-The question of what further information would help decision making given conflicting forecasts yielded a wide range of responses for a small sample of respondents, meaning there is no one-size-fits-all approach to providing volcanic ash information.
+The question of what further information would help decision-making given conflicting forecasts yielded a wide range of responses for a small sample of respondents, meaning there is no one-size-fits-all approach to providing volcanic ash information.
 Thompson et al. (2015), who studied preferences of volcanic hazard map representations for stakeholders in New Zealand, also found that user needs varied widely and one map could not meet all needs.
 Instead, Thompson et al. (2015) suggest that multiple maps be used that communicate a consistent message in different ways to suit all users' needs.